WolfThatMoos/PTCGPExtras/README.md

 For example, if you're missing a couple of 2 diamond cards, EX cards, and a lot of 2 Star cards, then if you assign the 2 diamond cards a value of 1, the EX cards a value of 3, and the 2 Star cards a value of 4, and set your Minimum Pack Value to be 5, then your wonderpicks will consist of a collection of your needed cards, increasing your odds to 40%+, because for the pack to be saved, it will have to contain some combination of cards to hit your target goal.

 ### Does this work on all packs?
 Specific packs?
-Currently this works will all existing packs.
+Currently this works will all existing packs.  _(Mewtwo card images and remaining Arceus card images will be uploaded shortly)_
 However, moving forward the community will have to find a solution of exchanging and collecting needle images for new pack releases. <br>

 ### What are needles?
 How are the card images created?
 - A needle is made from a collection of pixels extracted from an image of a card.